cloudoperators/greenhouse/docs/reference/components/pluginpreset.md

 ## CEL Expressions in OptionValues

 PluginPresets support CEL (Common Expression Language) expressions in `optionValues`.
-Expressions are evaluated during PluginPreset reconciliation, and the resulting Plugin contains only the resolved values with no expression fields remaining.
+When `pluginPreset.expressionEvaluationEnabled` is enabled, expressions are evaluated during PluginPreset reconciliation and the resulting Plugin contains only the resolved values with no expression fields remaining.

 Expressions use the `${...}` syntax to reference dynamic values: